Woosmap/geofencing-ios-sdk/README.md

 ### Get user location

-Get the location of user with most optimization battery and search the nearest POI.
-In this sample, we call a search API Woosmap to get the POIs nearrest of the location of the user with use less battery.
+Get the user's location while optimising battery usage and search the nearest POIs.
+In this sample, we call a Woosmap search API to retrieve the stores closest to the user's location while using little battery.

 <p align="center">
   <img alt="WoosmapGeofencing" src="/assets/WoosmapGeofencing1.png" width="30%">